OpenTermsArchive/contrib-versions/Steampowered/unknown.md

 Commercial use of some Valve game content is permitted via features such as Steam Workshop or a Steam Subscription Marketplace.
 Terms applicable to that use are set forth in Section 3.D. and 6.B. below and in any Subscription Terms provided for those features.

-To view the Valve video policy containing additional terms covering the use of audio-visual works incorporating Valve IP or created with The Source® Filmmaker Software, please click here: http://www.valvesoftware.com/videopolicy.html
+To view the Valve video policy containing additional terms covering the use of audio-visual works incorporating Valve intellectual property or created with The Source® Filmmaker Software, please click here: http://www.valvesoftware.com/videopolicy.html

 E. License to Use Valve Dedicated Server Software